kgolder92/petraits/README.md

 # How it works
 ### User
-1. Users will create an account that includes their name, location and the name of their pet
+1. Users will create an account that includes their name, location[optional] and the name of their pet
 2. Login to upload a photo of their pet to be recreated as a drawing

 ### Admin